 Fresh-faced to the industry, Keith Ritchie stepped into his first job with global leader Thorn Lighting Industries in 1968.
 This is where Keith began his extraordinary journey in the world of lighting.

 Keith is the founder of Lights & Tracks (a supplier of commercial and architectural project lighting).
 His experience commenced with Thorn, where he learnt all facets of the manufacturing and marketing functions of a large company.
 “I thought about training to be an electrician, but then decided that a suit and tie was a better career choice for me,” Keith remarks.
-Going on to explain that the huge initial salary of $1500.00 PA was too good to refuse.
+Going on to explain that the huge initial salary of $30 per week was too good to refuse.

 Keith says being immersed in the lighting industry for over five decades means he has witnessed the exponential advances that have completely changed the industry.
 “The most significant change was the products themselves, they were constantly evolving, especially at a time when we were limited to incandescent, compact fluorescent and halogen types.”
 Keith goes on to explore the design freedom that the new age products of today have allowed for; such as having the ability to illuminate artwork or pictures with more compact and efficient directional fixtures.